Garmin Forerunner 35 Review Facts

 The Garmin Forerunner 35 has several accessories

 that include fitness sensors, adapters, cables, apps, covers, and cases.
-These help improve accuracy, allow the watch to connect to devices, protect the watch from accidental dropping or scratching damage.
+These help in improving accuracy, allow the watch to connect to devices, protect the watch from accidental dropping or scratching damage.
 The apps allow the user to upload data, compete with friends, and track activities and milestones.
 The watch is also compatible with a heart rate strap in case someone needs the extra accuracy in their heart rate monitoring data.
 Cyclers can use a cadence sensor and a footpad with this watch.

 - Updated high resolution display works well both indoors and outdoors